Top List of User Agents for Web Scraping & Tips

 Maintaining a reliable User Agent system is more complex than just having a list of strings.
 You need a continuous process to update browser versions, verify operating system compatibility, and remove problematic combinations.

-Beyond User Agents, modern websites employ sophisticated detection methods to spot automation.
+Beyond checking your User Agents, modern websites employ sophisticated detection methods to spot automation.
 They analyze your network behavior, verify header consistency across requests, check IP reputation scores, examine browser fingerprints, and more.
 Even with perfect User Agent management, these other detection methods can still block your scraper.

-Let's see how ZenRows performs against a protected page like the Antibot Challenge page.
+Let's see how ZenRows performs on a protected page, such as the Antibot Challenge page.

 Next, select Python and click on the API connection mode.
-Then, copy the generated code and paste it into your script.
+Copy the generated code and paste it into your script.

 # pip3 install requests